Wireshark : Java Glossary

 website IP

-HTTP capture filter tcp port 80
+HTTP capture filter tcp port http

-GET display filter http.request.method == "GET"
+GET display filter http.request.method == GET

-POST display filter http.request.method == "POST"
+POST display filter http.request.method == POST

 FTP (File Transfer Protocol) capture filter tcp